visual-layer/fastdup/README.md

       </a>
       </td>
       <td rowspan="4">
-        <b>Image Search:</b> In this tutorial, learn how to use fastdup to search through large image datasets for duplicates/similar images using a query image.
+        <b>🔍 Image Search:</b> Learn how to use fastdup to search through large image datasets for duplicates/similar images using a query image.
 Runs on CPU!
       </td>
       <td align="center" width="80">
           <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/image-search.ipynb">